scikit-hep/scikit-hep.github.io/pages/developers/style.md

 easier.

-There are a *few* options, mostly to enable/disable certain files and to change the line length, and those go in your pyproject.toml file.
+There are a *few* options, mostly to enable/disable certain files and to change the line length, and those go in your `pyproject.toml` file.

-Here is the snippet to add Black to your pre-commit config:
+Here is the snippet to add Black to your `.pre-commit-config.yml`:

 ```yaml
 - repo: https://github.com/psf/black